yujieho/Image_Partition/README.md

 ## Introduction
-[diffusion maps](https://github.com/yujieho/Diffusion_Maps) is effective in organizing noisy and unordered data.

-To get good results for image partition, it gives a posible solution.
+To get good results for image partition, [diffusion maps](https://github.com/yujieho/Diffusion_Maps), which is effective in organizing noisy and unordered data, gives a posible solution.

 ### :round_pushpin: Image partition